(a) A district may levy the amount necessary to make employer contributions for insurance for retired employees under this subdivision.

 (3) apply for the authority in the form and manner required by the commissioner of education.

 If the total levy authority requested under this paragraph exceeds the amount established in paragraph (c), the commissioner must proportionately reduce each district's maximum levy authority under this subdivision.
-The commissioner may subsequently adjust each district's levy authority under this subdivision so long as the total levy authority does not exceed the maximum levy authority for that year.

 (c) The maximum levy authority under paragraph (b) must not exceed the following amounts: